BaloneyOne/ns3-testing/README.md

 The script relies on python's argparse library and as such should be self documented.

-Here is an example on how to launch an 'example' (replace by 'test' for a 'test') ./test_ns3.py example dce-iperf-mptcp-mixed --clean --load-log=ns_log.txt
+Here is an example on how to launch an 'example' (replace by 'test' for a 'test')
+$ ./test_ns3.py example dce-iperf-mptcp-mixed --clean --load-log=ns_log.txt

+or a more complex example for DCE mixing stacks:
+$ ~/ns3testing/test_ns3.py example dce-iperf-mptcp-mixed --clean --load-log=ns_log.txt --out=xp.log --nRtrs=1 --debug --ChecksumEnabled=1 --clientStack=linux --serverStack=linux

 For the ns_log.txt format, look at the one in this repository